tc39/proposal-temporal/docs/datetime.md

 Any non-object value is converted to a string, which is expected to be in ISO 8601 format.
 Any time zone part is optional and will be ignored.
-If the string isn't valid according to ISO 8601, then a `RangeError` will be thrown regardless of the value of `disambiguation`.
+If the string isn't valid according to ISO 8601, then a `RangeError` will be thrown regardless of the value of `overflow`.

-The `disambiguation` option works as follows:
+The `overflow` option works as follows:
 - In `constrain` mode (the default), any out-of-range values are clamped to the nearest in-range value.
 - In `reject` mode, the presence of out-of-range values will cause the function to throw a `RangeError`.

-Additionally, if the result is earlier or later than the range of dates that `Temporal.DateTime` can represent (approximately half a million years centered on the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)), then this method will throw a `RangeError` regardless of `disambiguation`.
+Additionally, if the result is earlier or later than the range of dates that `Temporal.DateTime` can represent (approximately half a million years centered on the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)), then this method will throw a `RangeError` regardless of `overflow`.

 > **NOTE**: Although Temporal does not deal with leap seconds, dates coming from other software may have a `second` value of 60.
-> In the default `constrain` disambiguation mode and when parsing an ISO 8601 string, this will be converted to 59.
+> In the default `constrain` mode and when parsing an ISO 8601 string, this will be converted to 59.
 > In `reject` mode, this function will throw, so if you have to interoperate with times that may contain leap seconds, don't use `reject`.

 > **NOTE**: The allowed values for the `thing.month` property start at 1, which is different from legacy `Date` where months are represented by zero-based indices (0 to 11).